CBS Radio Mystery Theater: Scope

-Despite the show's title, Brown expanded its scope beyond mysteries to include horror, science fiction, historical drama, westerns and comedy, along with seasonal dramas during the Christmas season: An adaptation of A Christmas Carol, starring host E.G. Marshall as Scrooge, was broadcast every Christmas Eve with the exception of 1974 and 1982.
+Despite the show's title, Brown expanded its scope beyond mysteries to include horror, science fiction, historical drama, westerns and comedy, along with seasonal dramas during the Christmas season: An adaptation of A Christmas Carol, starring host E.G. Marshall as Scrooge, was broadcast every Christmas Eve with the exception of 1974 (which has a different Christmas special) and 1982.

 In addition to original stories, there were adaptations of classic tales by such writers as O. Henry, Ambrose Bierce, Algernon Blackwood, Wilkie Collins, Arthur Conan Doyle, Charles Dickens, H. Rider Haggard, Henry James, Guy de Maupassant, Edith Wharton, Oscar Wilde and others.
 Brown typically devoted the first full week of each January to a five- or seven-part series on a common theme.
 These included a full week of stories by an American writer, (Edgar Allan Poe in 1975, Mark Twain in 1976); week-long adaptations of classic novels (The Last Days of Pompeii in 1980, Les Misérables in 1982); and original dramas about historical figures (Nefertiti in 1979, Alexander the Great in 1981).
 The works of Russian writers, including Gogol, Dostoevsky and Tolstoy, were also adapted.